 The island is connected to much smaller Captiva Island on its north end by a short bridge over Blind Pass.

 The combined islands are connected to the mainland by a long toll bridge and causeway to the mainland at Punta Rassa near Fort Myers.

 There is a toll to get on the island, but leaving the island is free.
 The toll is $6.00 for cars, $2.00 for motorcycles, and free for bicycles.

-Sanibel was an important settlement of the powerful Calusa Indian nation who dominated most of Southwest Florida in the years before European colonization.
+Sanibel was an important settlement of the powerful Calusa native American tribe who dominated most of Southwest Florida in the years before European colonization.